Statistical identification of ringdown modes with rational filters: Introduction

-At present, various methods are used to extract QNMs from observational data, e.g., time-domain \cite{carullo2019, isi2019, isi2021a, ma2022, siegel2025, dong2025}, a wavelet-based frequency-domain \cite{finch2021,finch2022}, using ``gating and in-painting'' \cite{capano2023a,wang2023}, parameterized effective one-body \cite{brito2018, maggio2023, mihaylov2023, vandemeent2023} and machine-learning based techniques \cite{pacilio2024a}.
+At present, various methods are used to extract QNMs from observational data, e.g., time-domain \cite{carullo2019, isi2019, isi2021a, ma2022, siegel2025, dong2025}, a wavelet-based frequency-domain \cite{finch2021,finch2022}, using ``gating and in-painting'' \cite{capano2023,wang2023}, parameterized effective one-body \cite{brito2018, maggio2023, mihaylov2023, vandemeent2023} and machine-learning based techniques \cite{pacilio2024a}.
 Different methods are used to avoid spectral leakage while processing short ringdown signals under acyclic boundary conditions.
-They have been applied to GW events such as GW150914 \cite{LIGOScientific:2016aoc, LIGOScientific:2016lio, carullo2019,bustillo2021,ghosh2021,finch2022, ma2023,ma2023a,crisostomi2023,wang2023,wang2024,correia2024}, GW190521 \cite{GW190521, capano2023a, siegel2023, capano2024}, and a selected catalog of GW events \cite{ghosh2021, TGR_GWTC3}.
-While individual pipelines claim the detection of an overtone for GW150914 \cite{isi2019} or a higher-order mode for GW190521 \cite{capano2023a,siegel2023}, there is a lack of universal consensus about these detections, see particularly \cite{cotesta2022,carullo2023,isi2023, siegel2023}.
+They have been applied to GW events such as GW150914 \cite{ligoscientificcollaborationandvirgocollaboration2016, ligoscientificandvirgocollaborations2016, carullo2019,bustillo2021,ghosh2021,finch2022, ma2023,ma2023a,crisostomi2023,wang2023,wang2024,correia2024}, GW190521 \cite{ligoscientificcollaborationandvirgocollaboration2020, capano2023, siegel2023, capano2024}, and a selected catalog of GW events \cite{ghosh2021, theligoscientificcollaboration2021}.
+While individual pipelines claim the detection of an overtone for GW150914 \cite{isi2019} or a higher-order mode for GW190521 \cite{capano2023,siegel2023, capano2024}, there is a lack of universal consensus about these detections, see particularly \cite{cotesta2022,carullo2023,isi2023, siegel2023}.

 The QNM rational filter has lately been proposed as a new method to identify QNMs through mode cleaning \cite{ma2022,ma2023,ma2023a}.
 The filter removes particular QNM(s) from a ringdown signal and depends only on the mass and spin of the remnant BH (by assuming that GR is correct).
 Crucially, the filter does not sample over the QNM amplitude(s) and phase(s).
-Under certain prior assumptions~\cite{ma2023a}, the filter is related to the time-domain analysis in \cite{carullo2019, isi2019, isi2021a} with maximum likelihood estimation for the mode amplitudes.
-Previous studies with QNM rational filters have developed a semi-Bayesian framework by formulating a novel likelihood function and have tentatively applied the framework to GW150914 in a search for the first overtone \cite{ma2023a, ma2023}.
+Previous studies with QNM rational filters have developed a hybrid Bayesian-like framework by formulating a novel likelihood function and have tentatively applied the framework to GW150914 in a search for the first overtone \cite{ma2023a, ma2023}.
+The similarities and differences between the QNM rational filter and other time-domain analyses are discussed in Appendix~\ref{sec:semi-Bayesian} and the Supplemental Material of Ref.~\cite{ma2023a}.
 However, the statistical properties and robustness of the filter in the low signal-to-noise ratio (SNR) regime remain unexplored.

 In this paper, we extend our previous studies \cite{ma2022,ma2023,ma2023a} to quantify the statistical significance of QNM observations made with the rational filter.
 In particular, we focus on the detection of subdominant ringdown modes with low SNRs.
 We take a frequentist approach to estimate false-alarm probabilities (FAPs) caused by background noise.
 Building on this, we formulate a workflow to robustly identify QNMs in ringdown signals and apply the workflow to simulations using numerical-relativity (NR) waveforms as well as the real event, GW150914.